 If you are in Kathmandu city then you should most definitely go on a heritage walk in Kathmandu city which will be nearly devoid of traffic.

-Go trekking: There’s no stopping the trekking trails!
+Go trekking: There’s no stopping the trekking trails of Nepal!
 Dashain or not they are all open and you won’t notice anything different!

 The good thing about Dashain for tourists!

 The biggest plus about being in Nepal for Dashain for tourists is that the city roads, Kathmandu city in particular, are virtually empty.
 It’s one of the best times of the year to explore the cities old heritage sites without the usual motorbikes and little cars tearing through them.

 Likewise the usual hustle and bustle of Kathmandu vanishes.
 The touts, hawkers and street sellers have all gone home.
 You can wander around Kathmandu Durbar Square, the old city and the ghats in relative peace.

 Your photographs will be devoid of crowds and you’ll meet the real inhabitants of the Kathmandu valley (Newari) who don’t have to go home because this is where they live!